thallograph/twig/README.md

-# Thallograph CLI
+# Twig CLI

 > Knowledge management system with graph-RAG for markdown notes

-Thallograph (`twig`) is a command-line tool for managing markdown-based knowledge bases with semantic search, wiki-link graph traversal, and tag-based organization powered by local embeddings via Ollama.
+ `twig` is a command-line tool for managing markdown-based knowledge bases with semantic search, wiki-link graph traversal, and tag-based organization powered by local embeddings via Ollama.

 ## Features